AmineCh1997/DynamicSpinner/README.md

 # DynamicSpinner

-Spinner filled dynamically if you provide it your GET API !
+Spinner filled dynamically if you provide it with your GET_API !

 # How to use ?